astral-sh/ruff/docs/integrations.md

 Black, isort, and other formatting tools, as Ruff's autofix behavior can output code changes that require reformatting.

+As long as your Ruff configuration avoids any [linter-formatter incompatibilities](formatter.md#conflicting-lint-rules), `ruff format` should never introduce new lint errors, so it's safe to run Ruff's format hook _after_ `ruff check --fix`.

 ## Language Server Protocol (Official)

 Ruff supports the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/)